Do you know one of the most effective ways to grow your startup? It’s PR.

 Here are some key elements of newsworthiness to keep in mind:

-- Timeliness: News, by its very definition, is ‘new’ information.
+- Timeliness: News is “new” information.
 Think about ways you can contribute to cutting-edge discussions in your industry.

 - Relevance: Keep a pulse on the most recent articles by journalists in your industry.
 Do an in-depth analysis of popular posts and see how you can tie them to your own story.

 - Novelty: Consider how your particular angle or argument is unique.
-If you’re saying the same thing as everybody else, you’re not making a very strong case for why you should be heard in the crowd.
+If you’re saying the same thing as everybody else, you’re not making a sturdy case for why they should feature you.

 You tell the story of your inspiring young founder, Brenton Hayden, who retired at 27.
-The booming rental market (in a slow seller’s market) was cutting edge.
-At the time, Gen Y success (and failure) stories were incredibly relevant.
-And hey, what’s not novel about the idea of retiring at 27?
+The booming rental market (in a slow sellers’ market) was cutting edge.
+Gen Y success (and failure) stories were incredibly relevant at the time.
+Plus, what’s not novel about retiring at 27?

 3. Find the Right Angle: Tailor Your Story to Each Journalist

 If you’ve developed a genuine story that is newsworthy, you’re halfway there.
-The next challenge is to figure out how to personalize that story according to each journalist you plan on reaching out to.
+The next challenge is to figure out how to personalize that story to each journalist.

 Here’s an overview of how to nail down your targets and tailor your story:

-Research Your Targets: By subscribing to your target journalists’ social feeds and publications, you will begin to get a sense of their style, their sense of humour, and what they’re passionate about.
-This will help you tailor your story to their interests, and write to them in a way that feels more personal.
+Researching your targets: By subscribing to your target journalists’ social feeds and publications, you can get a sense of their style, sense of humor, and what they’re passionate about.
+This helps you tailor your story to their interests and write to them in a more personal way.

 Tip: You should also research your target journalists’ audiences.
-There should be overlap with your own, but there will also be entirely new elements to consider.
-For example, journalists are loyal to their editors and publication in addition to their readership – so your research should cover those bases.
+There should be an overlap with your own, but there are entirely new elements to consider.
+For example, journalists are loyal to their editors, publication, and readership, so your research should cover those bases.

-Establish Your Newsworthy Hook: In order for your story to grab the attention of a journalist, you need to ensure that you can build a reason for why they would care.
-Use all of the research at your disposal to create your hook.
+Establishing your newsworthy hook: For your story to grab a journalist’s attention, you need to give them a reason to care.
+Use all the research at your disposal to create your hook.

-Tip: Find a way to relate your story to topics that your target journalists are invested in.
-Ask yourself: what topics do they cover often, and what are their most popular articles?
+Tip: Find a way to relate your story to topics that your target journalists have an interest in.
+Ask yourself: What issues do they cover often, and what are their most popular articles?

-Cold calls and cookie cutter emails annoy journalists and can easily land you on their blacklist.
-If you put in the work up front to personalize your outreach, you’re much more likely to get something in return.
+Cold calls and cookie-cutter emails annoy journalists and can easily land you on their block list.
+However, if you put in the work upfront to personalize your outreach, you’ll likely get something in return.

 Focus on ‘Human Relations’ for Long-Term Success

-Targeting the right journalists is absolutely essential to your success.
-However, if you’re not developing any kind of relationship with these journalists, that still means you’re reaching out to them as a stranger in the crowd of many vying for their attention.
-Imagine how much easier it would be to send your story to someone that you had already built rapport with a year ago?
+Targeting the right journalists is crucial to your success.
+However, if you’re not developing a relationship with these journalists, you’re just a stranger in the crowd.
+Imagine how much easier it would be to send your story to someone with whom you had already built rapport a year ago.

-A good relationship can make all the difference to your PR efforts.
-However, the idea is not to go out and start pestering journalists with the hope that they’ll become ‘useful contacts.’
+A good relationship can make all the difference to your startup’s PR efforts.
+However, the idea is not to go out and start pestering journalists with the hope that they’ll become “useful contacts.”
 Instead, take an approach that’s proactive in building community.
-As journalist Patrick Coffee says in Adweek’s PR series: “Journos rarely sing the praises of their PR contacts in public, and most pros wouldn’t want such attention anyway because we all know that the key word in media relations is “relations” as in relationships.”

 Follow the Golden Rule of PR: Make Friends Before You Need Them